MicrosoftDocs/defender-docs/defender-endpoint/mde-plugin-wsl.md

 ## Known issues and limitations

-Be aware of the following before you start:
+Be aware of the following considerations before you start:

 1. The plug-in doesn't support automatic updates on versions prior to `1.24.522.2`.
-On version `1.24.522.2` and later; updates are supported through Windows Update across all rings.
+On version `1.24.522.2` and later, updates are supported through Windows Update across all rings.
 Updates through Windows Server Update services (WSUS), System Center Configuration Manager (SCCM) and Microsoft Update catalog are supported only in the Production ring to ensure package stability.

 2. It takes a few minutes for the plug-in to fully instantiate, and up to 30 minutes for a WSL2 instance to onboard itself.
 Short-lived WSL container instances might result in the WSL2 instance not showing up in the Microsoft Defender portal ([https://security.microsoft.com](https://security.microsoft.com)).
 Once any distribution has been running long enough (at least 30 minutes), it does show up.

 3. Running a custom kernel and custom kernel command line is not supported.
 Although the plug-in does not block running in that configuration, it does not guarantee visibility within WSL when you're running a custom kernel and custom kernel command line.
 We recommend to block such configurations with help of [Microsoft Intune wsl settings](/windows/wsl/intune).

-4. OS Distribution is displayed **None** in Device overview page of WSL device in Microsoft Defender portal.
+4. OS Distribution is displayed **None** in the **Device overview** page of a WSL device in the Microsoft Defender portal.

 5. The plug-in is not supported on machines with ARM64 processor.

-6. The plug-in provides visibility into events from WSL but other features like antimalware, threat and vulnerability management and response commands are not available for the WSL logical device.
+6. The plug-in provides visibility into events from WSL, but other features like antimalware, threat and vulnerability management, and response commands are not available for the WSL logical device.

 ## Software prerequisites

 - WSL version 2.0.7.0 or later must be running with at least one active distro.

    Run `wsl --update` to make sure you are on the latest version.
-If `wsl -–version` shows a version older than 2.0.7.0, run `wsl -–update –pre-release` to get the latest update.
+If `wsl -–version` shows a version older than `2.0.7.0`, run `wsl -–update –pre-release` to get the latest update.

 - The Windows client device must be onboarded to Defender for Endpoint.